 Jun Chiyabari tea estate, Nepal

-DESCRIPTION We picked up this batch of Darjeeling first flush 2020 from Puttabong tea estate just before the great interruption of the year.
-We had...
+DESCRIPTION We picked up this batch of Darjeeling first flush 2020 from Puttabong tea estate just before the pandemic shut things down.
+We had to...
 View full product details

 Our pre-Qingming 2020 West Lake Dragon Well Organic Green Tea is here - and it is sublime!
 Dragon Well is one of the most celebrated...
 View full product details

-Anji Bai Cha is a very unique and exquisite green tea with nutty, umami and sweet taste.
-DRY LEAF: Wiry bud sets that are bright green...
+Anji Bai Cha green tea is a very unique and exquisite green tea with nutty, umami and sweet taste.
+DRY LEAF: Wiry bud sets that are...
 View full product details

 This is the 2nd year that a little estate from Nepal, Jun Chiyabari is beating out the Darjeeling competition at this point.
 The NYT had a review with Jun C a few months ago.
 In Rochester tea aficionados were way ahead of the game, as our own tea master Niraj had already blessed us with this elixir.
 My first cup of tea has to be perfect, brewed exactly the same way down to the last second, every morning.
 Jun C evoked for me, the Recall of the joy of the first monsoon rain.
 Of running out and dancing in the rain.
 I did abandon Jun C last year for a Darjeeling.
 So Jun C tea upped its game, and said I am the best this year.
 Nothing will beat me.
 I am inclined to agree.
 So as not to hurt Darjeeling's feelings, as Niraj is from there, we will have to have am, midday and pm favorites.
 South Asian Teas are a big meal.
 Sweet and savory foods from England and from south Asia.
 Pakoras, coriander and coconut chutney sandwiches, lots of sweet deserts and other snacks (street food ) that are rarely found in south Asian restaurants.
 We needs a south Asian Tea house that serves all this.
 I have family recipes.